nf-core/proteomicslfq/docs/usage.md

 Retention time features are calculated as in Klammer et al. instead of with Elude.
 Default: false

 ### Distribution-fitting (IDPEP) specific

+Use this instead of Percolator if there are problems with Percolator (e.g. due to bad separation) or for performance reasons.

 ### `--outlier_handling`